 Skip to content

-Closing the gap is a strategy that aims to reduce Indigenous disadvantage with respect to life expectancy, child mortality, access to early childhood education, educational achievement and employment outcomes .
-Endorsed by the Australian Government in March 2008, Closing the gap is a formal commitment developed in response, to the call of the Social Justice Report 2005 to achieve Indigenous health equality within 25 years.
+Closing the Gap is a government strategy that aims to reduce disadvantage among Aboriginal and Torres Strait Islander people with respect to life expectancy, child mortality, access to early childhood education, educational achievement, and employment outcomes .
+It is a formal commitment made by all Australian governments to achieve Aboriginal and Torres Strait Islander health equality within 25 years.

-The timeframes for the Closing the gap targets recognise the enormity of the challenge facing governments and the nation in that effective, integrated comprehensive strategies and policies will need to be sustained for a long time - improvements to the extent set in the various targets will not occur in the short-term.
+The generous timeframes for the Closing the Gap targets recognise the enormity of the challenge facing governments and the nation; effective, integrated, comprehensive strategies and policies will need to be sustained for a long time to enable targeted improvements to be reached.